 Additional studies were undertaken in 1976 to obtain new isolates and compare them with the C6 isolate.
-Isolations of the blight pathogen Xanthomonas phaseoli were made from blight-infected leaves and CIAT in 1975 and 1976 and also in 1976 at seed obtained in Colombia.
-Isolates were Nataima, a site in the Tolima region of identified by colony morphology and Colombia where temperature and pathogenicity tests, then compared in moisture conditions are excellent for blight pathogenicity with isolates C6 and C7, the development.
-These tests compared dislatter also isolated by Schuster and Coyne ease reactions of 4,000 accessions from from Colombian seed material.
-Isolate 611 CIAT's germplasm bank.
-Materials from from the Cauca Valley of Colombia was the University of Nebraska (U.S.A), most virulent, causing complete wilting of Michigan State University (U.S.A.) and a susceptible host two weeks after inocula- Puerto Rico were included, as were two tion (Fig. 2).
-In contrast, isolate C6 was lines of P. acutifolius, as tolerant checks.

-only weakly virulent, causing flagging of the primary leaves.
+Isolations of the blight pathogen Xanthomonas phaseoli were made from blight-infected leaves and seed obtained in Colombia.
+Isolates were identified by colony morphology and pathogenicity tests, then compared in pathogenicity with isolates C6 and C7, the latter also isolated by Schuster and Coyne from Colombian seed material.
+Isolate 611 from the Cauca Valley of Colombia was most virulent, causing complete wilting of a susceptible host two weeks after inoculation (Fig. 2).
+In contrast, isolate C6 was only weakly virulent, causing flagging of the primary leaves.
 Isolate C7 was not pathogenic by this test, suggesting that the bacteria may decline in pathogenicity after repeated subculturing.
 Studies are in progress to determine how best to use such differential pathogenicity in screening for bacterial blight tolerance under controlled conditions.